chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==
+= 1.15.9.1 =
+* Fix: Removed debugging left behind in 1.15.9

+= 1.15.9 =
+* Decode quotes in topics and body.

+= 1.15.8 =
+* Refactor topic-url code in reply notifications to improve performance.

+= 1.15.7 =
+* Added support for topic-title, topic-author, and topic-author-email tags in the reply subject.

+= 1.15.6 =
+* Remove surety message.

+= 1.15.5 =
+* Fix: apply bbpnns_topic_url filter when processing topic_url inside a reply as well.

+= 1.15.4 =
+* Added: bbpnns_core_subscribers filter.

+= 1.15.3 =
+* Added: topic-title, topic-author, and topic-author-email tags are now available in replies.

+= 1.15.2 =
+* Fix: unchecked iconv function was breaking some installs.

+= 1.15.1 =
+* Fix: Plain text mailouts had broken UTF-8 characters.

+= 1.15 =
+* Added: bbpnns_is_in_effect filter to help identify if Core Overrides are on or if a user belongs to a notifiable role.

+= 1.14.3 =
+* Fix: Correctly handling encoded entities.
+* Fix: Check that iconv_mime_encode is available before trying to use it.
+* Added: bbpnns signature in email headers to help with troubleshooting.

+= 1.14.2 =
+* Fix: Multipart messages are now working nicely with Mailgun and regular wp_mail calls.
+* Added: HTML to text converter is now handling images, replacing the html with their alt value.

+= 1.14.1 =
+* Fix: Mailgun is replacing our multipart/alternative header boundary, so now admins can chose whether to send HTML, Plain Text, or Multipart messages.

+= 1.14 =
+* New: WYSIWYG emails, complete with automatic multipart text version for non HTML clients.
+* New: Added user-name tags support.

+= 1.13.1 =
+* Fix: Bad copy/paste on previous commit, which replaced the body with the subject line.

+= 1.13 =
+* New: Added tags to get topic and reply author email.

+= 1.12 =
+* New: Take over notifications for bbPress' Core Subscriptions
+* New: Decide whether authors must receive their own notifications or not

+= 1.11.1 =
+* ISIPP/SuretyMail partnership announcement.

 = 1.11 =
 * Added: calling set_time_out(0) if doing cron.
 This should help people who are not getting all mailouts sent due to too many recipients.